 It puts him to sleep like a white noise machine but wakes him up like a phone call in the middle of the night, especially when he is under stress.
 When people lose their hearing, the brain creates substitute noise to fill the silence.
 This is known as tinnitus.

-Meditation, mindfulness, and hypnosis have been shown to reduce tinnitus.
+Meditation, mindfulness, and clinical hypnosis have been shown to reduce tinnitus.
 These methods reduce the experience of stress.
 Increased stress forces attention to uncomfortable situations, creating an unrelenting cycle of continued distress.
-Deep relaxation states prompt the brain to turn its attention to other domains, thus reducing the focus on the tinnitus.
+Deep relaxation states, such as achieved through clinical hypnosis, prompt the brain to turn its attention to other domains, thus reducing the focus on the tinnitus.

 Hearing Loss and Communication